henrikstranneheim/MIP_api/docs/MIP_overview.rst

 ranked potential disease causing variants.
 MIP performs QC, alignment, coverage analysis, variant discovery and annotation, sample checks as well as ranking the found variants according to disease potential with a minimum of manual intervention.
-MIP is compatible with `Scout`_ and `Puzzle`_ for visualization of identified variants.
+MIP is compatible with `Scout`_ for visualization of identified variants.
+MIP analyses snv, indels and SV.
 MIP has been in use in the clinical production at the Clinical Genomics facility at Science for Life Laboratory since 2014.

 Features
 --------
  - Installation
  	* Simple automated install of all programs using conda/SHELL via supplied install script
+ 	* Downloads and prepares references in the installation process
  - Autonomous
  	* Checks that all dependencies are fulfilled before launching
- 	* Builds/Prepares/downloads references and/or files missing before launching
+ 	* Builds and prepares references and/or files missing before launching
  	* Decompose and normalise reference(s) and variant vcf(s)
  	* Splits and merges files/contigs for samples and families when relevant
  - Automatic